hawkstein/second-round/tickets/product-selection.md

 - We want a user to be able to select one or multiple products and submit those to their lender.
 - Selecting/deselecting a product should be sent to the API to track user behaviour.
-- There should be a confirmation page that lists the selected products before final submission.

 ## Notes